 Vertical: They are showing a dominant attitude.
 If your dog’s tail has moved from neutral to vertical, it can be a sign that your dog is getting angry.
 Dogs' tails can be vertical especially if they feel competition with another dog.

 Moving fast: This means they are happy and excited.
 This is the kind of tail wagging your dog usually gives you when you arrive home, when you show him food, or when you say in a thin voice 'do you want to go for a walk?'

 - Moving slowly: This movement indicates a decrease in his excitement, but that’s not necessarily a bad thing: it can mean he is still happy but chilled.
 It may be the equivalent of you lying on your couch watching TV.
 However, bear in mind that if his tail movement is super slow, it can indicate insecurity and fear.

-Another important sign to take into account is the direction of tail wagging.
+Apart from the reasons behind why do dogs wag their tails, another important thing to take into account is the direction of tail wagging.
 Studies have shown that if your dog’s tail is wagging to the right, it means your dog is happy, chilled, and relaxed.
 On the contrary, if it is wagging to the left, your dog is probably feeling stressed, anxious, nervous, and agitated.

-Our dogs are talking to us, listen to them!
+Our dogs communicate with us, listen to them!

 Naturally, every dog has its own particularities and features.
 Not all dogs will move their tails frenetically when seeing their owners, and not all dogs will lower their tails while you scold them.
 However, it's important for you to connect to your dog and know his canine body language deeply, so you can be able to tell when something is not right. dogs are very assertive, so pay close attention to their tail wagging and learn to communicate with them.
 Tail wagging is just another tool to understand our furry friends, and we should take advantage of it!